 Clavicle (collarbone) fractures occur commonly especially in teens and young adults.
 Sports injuries resulting from falls onto the shoulder are a common cause of clavicle fractures.
-Additionally, in Portland where cycling is common, falls off a bike can result in this type of fracture.
+Additionally, in Portland Oregon where biking is common, falls off a bike can result in this type of fracture.

-Most occur in the middle portion of the bone as it is the bone’s thinnest segment.
+Most of these fractures occur in the middle portion of the bone as it is the bone’s thinnest segment.
 Though less common, fractures can also occur on either end of the clavicle.

 If a clavicle fracture is suspected, a careful assessment of the shoulder, ribs and surrounding nerves and vessels should be performed by a sports injury specialist.
 Because the clavicle is close to the skin, an injury may be associated with localized pain, a bulge due to swelling or bone displacement.